bharathkreddy/ML-Bootcamp/README.md

 ### if you are note able to do it - dont worry - we will do it together in the next session.

-### 3. Here is another ebook which i find myself going back to at least once a week:https://runestone.academy/runestone/books/published/thinkcspy/index.html
+### 3. Here is another [ebook](https://runestone.academy/runestone/books/published/thinkcspy/index.html) which i find myself going back to at least once a week

+### 4. This is what you must have completed before joining the session on 22nd AUGUST :
+     a.
+Installed Anaconda. (see the details in ebook in link 1)
+     b.
+Be comfortable opening jupyter notebooks. (see the details in ebook in link 1)
+     c.
+Have basic understanding of python (skim throught the second ebook i have shared in links above)